 flood protection.

-The SEP’s delivery strategy involves a focus on ‘infrastructure packages’ that will target eight locations, which include Sheffield City Centre and the Advanced Manufacturing Innovation District.
+The SEP’s delivery strategy involves a focus on ‘infrastructure packages’ that will target eight locations, which include Sheffield City Centre and the Innovation District.

 It is acknowledged that needs for infrastructure are constantly evolving.
 Where possible the Sheffield IDP will be kept as a ‘live’ document, subject to on-going revision.
 This is likely to mean certain priorities for infrastructure funding and delivery may change over time.